eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/live_dashboard.md

 Live dashboard : https://predict.ebaportfolio.com/d/WxKHiviqCFfVRgWmgGTbQpFGO8JpPeQO

 If the dashboard link is not accessible, it may be due to your organization's security or firewall settings.
-You can watch a video demonstration of the live dashboard here: will be availble on 10/09/2026
+You can watch a video demonstration of the live dashboard here: https://youtu.be/pgsnCBZdyko

 ---